-If you have one of these new modern Railhammer pickups, you may be wondering if there is a way that you can split these pickups to have access to the extra tones created by this modification.
-We’re going to discuss Railhammer Hyper Vintage coil splitting in this article and help you with this easy to accomplish modification.
+If you have one of the new modern Railhammer Hyper Vintage pickups, you may be wondering if there’s a way that you can modify these pickups to get access to the extra single-coil tones created by coil-splitting.
+This article will explain how to construct this modification yourself.

-If you are familiar with the Railhammer Hyper Vintage pickups, you know that each coil features a half rail, half post design.
-The rail side picks up the bottom three strings, while the posts pick up the three treble strings.
+If you’re familiar with these pickups, you know that each coil features a half-rail, half-post design.
+The rail side picks up the bottom three strings, while the posts pick up the higher three strings.
 This split design is unique to Railhammer.
 By looking at it, you may feel that you can split the pickup in the middle and have a rail side and a post side, but unfortunately, this is not possible.

-This article is assuming that you have already installed your Railhammer Hyper Vintage humbucker pickup and are only seeking to learn how to split it.
+This article is assuming that you have already installed a Railhammer Hyper Vintage humbucker pickup and are only trying to learn how to split it.
 If you need to learn how to install these pickups, check out our article titled Railhammer Hyper Vintage Wiring Diagram for step-by-step instructions.
 However, we’ll most likely cover most of the information again here.

 The Railhammer Hyper Vintage humbucker has two coils with four colored wires and one bare wire.
 Each coil has two colored wires and the bare wire grounds the entire pickup.
 One coil uses the white and black wires while the other uses the red and green.
 It looks similar to Figure 1.

 To install the pickup in your guitar, we usually connect the red and white wire and tape them off.
 We also connect the bare wire to the green wire.
 We then solder the black wire to the pickup selector and the green and bare wire to the back of the volume pot.
 When finished, it should look something like Figure 2.